le2kbqoahhkv68/code-challenge-inditex/README.md

 ### Routes

 All routes from modules are imported within routes.js file.
 I prefer to keep them in a separated file.

+Route components are **loaded lazily**, increasing the load speed without unnecesary imports until they are.